 - Meeting— a small gathering that does not require a great deal of set up, support, or arrangements

 - Conference—any meeting or event that will involve overnight housing with guests to stay in Seattle University accommodations (summer only)

 - Event—any gathering that is not a meeting and not a conference

 When working with a CES staff member, it helps to let him or her know what type of program you are planning.

-However CES is contacted, once the information on the program or event is received, one of our Scheduling Specialists will review your request, and based on the information provided, will tentatively reserve facilities for the proposed program.
-In addition, the Scheduling Specialist will determine if the nature of the event requires that an Event Coordinator be assigned, or whether the Small Events Team can provide appropriate service to you.
-After these determinations, the Scheduling Specialist will send a confirmation to you, along with further information on the planning process and from whom you can request further information or support.
+Once the necessary information is received, one of our Front Desk Coordinators will review your request, and tentatively reserve facilities for the proposed program.
+It will then be determined if the nature of the event requires that an Event Coordinator be assigned.
+The Front Desk Coordinator will then send a confirmation to you, along with further information on the planning process and from whom you can request further information or support.

 - What facility or facilities would work best for the event or conference, and whether these are available for the date(s) requested;

-- What else is going on at the university during the same time, in case there might be any conflict that could affect the program (e.g. if the date requested coincides with a large university-wide event, or is during a university holiday)
+- Arrangements in the event of conflicting programming or university scheduling (e.g. if the date requested coincides with a large university-wide event, or is during a university holiday)

-- Whether or not the program needs an Event Coordinator assigned to work on it, or can be assigned to the CES Small Events Team (SET)
+- Whether or not the program needs an Event Coordinator assigned to work on it

 - Whether there will be any food service needed, and if so, give proper information on ordering